getodk/central-backend/docs/api.md

 + name: `people` (string, required) - The name of the Dataset
 + createdAt: `2018-01-19T23:58:03.395Z` (string, required) - ISO date format.
 + projectId: `1` (number, required) - The numerical ID of the Project that the Dataset belongs to.
++ approvalRequired: `true` (boolean, required) - Control whether a Submission should be approved before an Entity is created from it.

 ## Extended Dataset (Dataset)
 + lastEntity: `2018-04-18T03:04:51.695Z` (string, optional) - ISO date format.
 The timestamp of the most recent entity, if any.